This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-A history lesson for you: Jimmy Carter (U.S. President from 1977 to 1981) was in the White House during the time the Susan B. Anthony dollar was planned, struck, and later shunned by the public.
+It’s no surprise that the Susan B. Anthony dollar was notoriously dubbed the “Carter Quarter.”
+(Jimmy Carter, U.S. President from 1977 to 1981, was in the White House during the time the Susan B. Anthony dollar was planned, struck, and later shunned by the public.)

 Sacagawea Dollar Coins

 Though the same diameter and weight as the Susan B. Anthony dollar, the Sacagawea dollar is different in other ways:

-Dollar Coins Have Circulation Problems
+U.S. Dollar Coins Still Have Circulation Problems

-Surely, the exciting Presidential dollar coin series should have stirred more public interest in using the dollar coin.

-Alas, the dollar coin barely qualifies as a circulating coin, in the actual sense.
+The exciting Presidential dollar coin series (2007-2016) was expected to stir more public interest in using the dollar coin.
+However, the dollar coin barely qualifies as a circulating coin — in the actual sense.

-The situation has officials at the U.S. Mint — and plenty of other people — scratching their heads.
+The situation has officials at the U.S. Mint (and plenty of other people) scratching their heads.

-Think about it, do you save a dollar coin if you happen to find one in circulation?
+Think about it… do you save a dollar coin if you happen to find one in circulation?
 Or do you spend it, just as you would an ordinary dollar bill?

-Dollar Coins vs Dollar Bills
+Dollar Coins vs. Dollar Bills

 Should the nation stop producing dollar bills, if for nothing else than to force the public into using dollar coins?
 No doubt this would do the trick.
 But would it be a popular move?

-This was just what the doctor ordered for our friendly neighbors to the north.
+That is just what the doctor ordered for our friendly neighbors to the north.
 In 1987, when the Canadian government first issued the gold-colored Loonie dollar coin (named for the Canadian Loon pictured on the coin), the Canadian dollar bill was removed.